Packers show positive signs in loss to Falcons - Austin Daily Herald

 Packers show positive signs in loss to Falcons

-The Austin softball softball team took another step towards finding a comfort level as it went all seven innings in an 18-10 loss to Faribault in the Packer Dome Tuesday.
+The Austin softball team took another step towards finding a comfort level as it went all seven innings in an 18-10 loss to Faribault in the Packer Dome Tuesday.

-The Falcons (1-2 overall, 1-2 Big Nine) took a 7-0 lead into the bottom of the second inning, when the Packers found some offense and Kate Holtz knocked in a run to bring her team within 8-5.
+The Falcons (1-2 overall, 1-2 Big Nine) took a 7-0 lead into the bottom of the second inning, when the Packers found some offense that included Kate Holtz knocking in a run to bring her team within 8-5.

-While Austin (0-3 overall, 0-3 Big Nine) never grabbed a lead, it showed a lot more competitive fire than it did in its first two contests, which were both losses by 15 runs or more in five innings.
+While Austin (0-3 overall, 0-3 Big Nine) never could grab a lead, it showed a lot more competitive fire than it did in its first two contests, which were both losses by 15 runs or more in five innings.

-Austin junior shortstop Lucy Lagervall had a big day at the plate as she laced a two-run double down the right field line to score two runs in the fourth and she added a triple later in the game.
+Austin junior shortstop Lucy Lagervall had a big day at the plate as she laced a two-run double down the right field line to score two runs in the fourth and added a triple later in the game.

 “My confidence is growing and my technique is getting better,” Lagervall said.